If your house has been damaged by fire, one of the first things you likely want to find out is the value of what is remaining.

 Often, their thinking is to save on their budgets … or maybe they’re just clueless.
 Real estate agents call this “the curb appeal.”
 Most buyers (retail buyers) decide right at the curb within minutes of driving up whether they like a property.

-So, be sure to make note of overgrown vegetation and large trees which should be removed.
-It would also be wise of you to factor in estimates for landscaping, particularly if it was damaged during the fire, for example by firemen trying to put out the fire.
+So, be sure to note the overgrown vegetation and large trees that should be removed.
+Also, wisely include estimates for landscaping, especially if it suffered damage during the fire, for instance, by firemen attempting to extinguish the fire.

 The Cosmetics